-Given her extensive experience in project management, we asked Ellen for her insights on completing large, complex initiatives involving cross-functional teams – the kinds of projects that are all too often poorly planned, mismanaged and left unfinished.
+Given her extensive experience in project management, we asked our team member Ellen Vayner for her insights on completing large, complex initiatives involving cross-functional teams – the kinds of projects that are all too often poorly planned, mismanaged and left unfinished.
 As it turns out, compromise is not the answer.
 The key to completion is determining the true, often hidden interests of different stakeholders – and finding ways to satisfy them all.

 Q: How do you encourage cooperation on a team that involves different employees, managers, departments and organizations?